NREL/OCHRE/docs/source/ModelingApproach.rst

   An RC network for a dwelling envelope.
 Each rectangle represents an RC network as shown in Figure 1.

-OCHRE includes the capability to model multifamily buildings using a unit by unit-based approach.
+OCHRE includes the capability to model multifamily buildings using a unit-by-unit approach.
 Each unit is modeled as a separate dwelling unit with adiabatic surfaces separating different units.
 OCHRE does not currently support modeling a whole multifamily building with multiple units simultaneously or the modeling of central space and water heating systems.